mindee/tawazi/documentation/index.md

 ```
 Currently you can not pass in named parameters to the `DAG` (will be supported in future releases).
 (This should not be confused with passing keyworded arguments to `ExecNode`s which is possible)

-You can return multiple values from a pipeline via tuples, lists or dicts.
+You can return multiple values from a pipeline via tuples, lists or dicts (depth of 1).

 <!--pytest-codeblocks:cont-->